Ankara: Transportation

-The Ankara Central Station is a major rail hub in Turkey.
+Ankara Central Station is a major rail hub in Turkey.
 The Turkish State Railways operates passenger train service from Ankara to other major cities, such as: Istanbul, Eskişehir, Balıkesir, Kütahya, İzmir, Kayseri, Adana, Kars, Elazığ, Malatya, Diyarbakır, Karabük, Zonguldak and Sivas.
 Commuter rail also runs between the stations of Sincan and Kayaş.
 On 13 March 2009, the new Yüksek Hızlı Tren (YHT) high-speed rail service began operation between Ankara and Eskişehir.
 On 23 August 2011, another YHT high-speed line commercially started its service between Ankara and Konya.
 On 25 July 2014, the Ankara–Istanbul high-speed line of YHT entered service.

-Esenboğa International Airport, located in the north-east of the city, is Ankara's main airport.
+Ankara Esenboğa Airport, located in the north-east of the city, is Ankara's main airport.
+Whilst the AŞTİ is the main coach terminal.

 Ankara public transportation statistics

 The average amount of time people spend commuting on public transit in Ankara on a weekday is 71 minutes.
 17% of public transit passengers, ride for more than two hours every day.
 The average amount of time people wait at a stop or station for public transit is sixteen minutes, while 28% of users wait for over twenty minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 9.9 km, while 27% travel for over 12 km in a single direction.